 An addiction is a disease that changes the brain’s chemical makeup.
 It hijacks your thoughts so that drugs are your main priority.
 An addiction drives people to dangerous behaviors on a constant quest to stay high or drunk.
-An addiction can destroy relationships, cause money problems and ruin your health.
-Addiction is also painful for friends and family as they watch their loved one suffer.
+An addiction can destroy relationships, cause money problems, and ruin your health.
+Addiction is also painful for friends and family as they watch their loved ones suffer.

 Addiction is one of the most serious problems our society faces today.
-One in seven young adults have needed treatment for an addiction and many people never get the help they need.
+One in seven young adults has needed treatment for an addiction, and many people never get the help they need.
 Thankfully, there are many ways to treat an addiction in you or someone you love.
 You can end your addiction now — but only if you seek help.

 Taking the First Step

 Immediate action is the best way to treat an addiction.
 By reaching out to doctors, you can learn about vital treatment plans.
 If you fear a friend or loved one is suffering from an addiction, you can stage an intervention with others to make them aware of your concern.
 After the disease is acknowledged, treatment can begin.

 Detoxification, or detox, is the first step in treating addiction.
 In many ways, a detox is a primer for lasting recovery.
 During a detox, your drug intake is cut off.
 This cleanses the body and allows healing to begin.

 Withdrawal symptoms may set in during a detox.
 These symptoms vary between addictions, but they often make the process uncomfortable.
 Doctors often prescribe medications to ease withdrawal symptoms during a detox.

 The National Institute on Drug Abuse (NIDA) states that detox programs effectively stop immediate abuse, but continued treatment through therapy is the best way to end an addiction completely.
 A detox alone will not be enough because your body has come to rely on drugs on a long-term basis.